Pravin U. Dugel, MD

 In Arizona, he has served as President of the Phoenix Ophthalmology Society and is on the Board of Directors of the Arizona Ophthalmology Society.
 Since 1994, Dr. Dugel has been a member of the U.S. Department of Health and Human Services agency, providing eye care services to Native Americans.
 He has co-founded a scholarship and mentorship program – Project SENA – with his two daughters, creating educational opportunities for Native American youth and adults.

-Dr. Dugel is Chairman of the ORBIS (“Flying Eye Hospital”) International Medical Advisory Board and the Medical Strategic Committee.
+Dr. Dugel is a member of Orbis International’s Board of Directors and is the current Chairman of the ORBIS (“Flying Eye Hospital”) International Medical Advisory Board and the Medical Strategic Committee.
 With ORBIS, he travels to developing countries to teach surgical techniques to local ophthalmologists and provide free surgery for those suffering from preventable blindness.

 Professional Awards & Honors